+Two options are available: Enabled or Disabled, the default setting is Enabled.
 After the computer has been powered on, the BIOS of the motherboard will run a series of tests in order to check the system and its peripherals.
 If the Quick Power on Self-Test feature is enable, the BIOS will simplify the test procedures in order to speed up the boot process.
-The default setting is Enabled.